HCPSS/schoolsites-help/_posts/2014-07-15-changing-staff.md

 ## Changing administrator information

-If you change administrator information on the staff list, the About Us page has their bios and images that need updating as well.
+If you change administrator information on the staff list, the "About Us" page has their bios, contact information and images that need updating as well.

 In the upper left hand corner of your site, click on "find content"